batechnologyguru/batetechnology/_posts/2020-10-28-batechnology-guru-launch.md

 > While $90k /year is a good salary, it doesn't tell the whole story.

 If you dig into the numbers a little further, you'll uncover something interesting: one large group of BAs earning in the $50k-$60k range and a smaller group making $100k+.
-Remember that $90k is a median salary, which can be a bit misleading.

-\[simple diagram here\]

 ## Examining the Characteristics of High Paying Business Analyst Jobs